robincarnahan/Test-Repo/index.md

 <script>
 document.getElementById("demo").innerHTML = moment().format("dddd, MMMM Do YYYY [at] h:mm a");
 </script>
+The current weather in San Francisco is (http://api.wunderground.com/api/Your_Key/conditions/q/CA/San_Francisco.json)

 Thanks to Steven and Greg for teaching the magic